SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 #### 2-1&nbsp; Network of CCRI archives

 CCRI archiving efforts were shared among several universities for the 1911 - 1951 censuses.

-Several partner universities were responsible for their own bilingual CCRI "web gateway" archives.
-One one-point discovery and access to CCRI resources was not a focus for the project.
-Distributed archiving, rather than one single discovery portal, was the focus of the project, after production was completed of the harmonized (time, geography, census concepts) census data and documentation materials.
-In addtion, archiving had to ensure privacy protections outside of CCRI partner universities' archive sites.
+Several partner universities were responsible for providing bilingual CCRI "web gateway" archives.
+One-point discovery and access to CCRI resources was not a focus for the project.
+The focus was the production of time harmonized census data (by geography and census concepts) and harmonized metadata and documentation.
+The strategy for these archiving all these materials was to distribute their archiving among identified partner universities, while ensuring privacy protections.

-#### - 2-2&nbsp; What are the CCRI archives?
+#### 2-2&nbsp; What are the CCRI archives?

 The CCRI archive "web gateways" are the [University of Alberta](https://ccri.library.ualberta.ca/enindex.html) (and the University of Alberta [Dataverse](https://dataverse.scholarsportal.info/dataverse/CCRI), [l'Université du Québec à Trois Rivières](https://cieqfmweb.uqtr.ca/fmi/webd/IRCS_CONTEXTDATA_WEB), the [University of Toronto](http://mercator.geog.utoronto.ca/ccri/index.htm) and [University of Ottawa](http://web5.uottawa.ca/ccri//CCRI-portal-static/CCRI-portal-static-english/index.php@option=com_content&task=view&id=46&itemid=18.htm).
 The foregoing CCRI web archive gateways were the major sources of information for this page.